7TH EDITION

 OVER

-The European Union Regulation on Deforestation-free Products (EUDR) adds another layer of complexity.
+The European Union Regulation on Deforestation-free Products (EUDR) is on its way.

 For compliance with the EUDR, cocoa needs to be traceable, geolocation mapped and confirmed deforestation-free.